Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 What is E-auction?

-E-auction is the process of conducting an auction to sell assets, natural resources or other goods through online competitive bidding.
+E-auction is the process of conducting an auction to sell assets, natural resources, or other goods through online competitive bidding.
 All types of products and services are possible to buy via an auction, but most suitable if multiple suppliers can deliver the product or service and if the auction is about a generic product/service with low volatility.
 Remember: an E-auction is a way of working, not just an IT tool.

-How does the E-procurement work?
+How Does the E-procurement Work?

 - Ask & receive and Request for Quotations (RFQ) responses.